jhumelsine/jhumelsine.github.io/_posts/2025-06-10-contracts.md

 # Client Point of View
 <img src="https://images-na.ssl-images-amazon.com/images/S/compressed.photo.goodreads.com/books/1386924139i/16867.jpg" alt="The Design of Everyday Things" title="Image Source: https://www.goodreads.com/book/show/16867" width = "30%" align="right" style="padding: 35px;">

 Cognitive scientist [Donald Norman](https://en.wikipedia.org/wiki/Don_Norman) is one of the pioneers of [User Centered Design](https://en.wikipedia.org/wiki/User-centered_design).
 He developed a theory that focuses upon the user’s experience.
-He applied this to everyday objects, in his book, [_The Design of Everyday Things_](https://en.wikipedia.org/wiki/The_Design_of_Everyday_Things), but the concepts apply to software contract too.
+He applied this to everyday objects in his book, [_The Design of Everyday Things_](https://en.wikipedia.org/wiki/The_Design_of_Everyday_Things), but the concepts apply to software contract too.
 Doors are one of his primary examples, which have been coined [Norman Doors](https://99percentinvisible.org/article/norman-doors-dont-know-whether-push-pull-blame-design/).

 Opening a door should be obvious, but that’s not always the case:
 >_When a device as simple as a door has to come with an instruction manual—even a one-word manual—then it is a failure, poorly designed._ — [Donald Norman](https://www.azquotes.com/quote/802024)

-Norman described situations where the door designer hid all visible clues to operate doors for aesthetic purposes.
+Norman described scenarios where the door designer hid all visible clues to operate doors for aesthetic purposes.
 Users would stand in front of these doors bewildered by how to open them.

 I can identify with this to some degree.
 My last office location, [Bellworks](https://bell.works/new-jersey/explore/), which interestingly enough is the filming location for the exteriors for [Lumon Industries](https://lumon.industries/) in the TV show [_Severance_](https://en.wikipedia.org/wiki/Severance_(TV_series)), had Norman doors.
 All doors were glass with a meter long vertical bar attached on one side.
 All doors looked alike; some were push, some were pull and some were slide.
 I eventually memorized which door did what through trial and error.
 But sometimes I’d absent mindedly forget.
 I’d push, then pull, and finally slide.